 The use of counselling skills is generally assessed by observation of competence.
 DVD and audio recordings are used to decide whether participants have reached the competence in counselling skills laid down in the performance criteria set by COSCA.

-Classes are held at Strathclyde's Centre for Lifelong Learning, George Street, in Glasgow's city centre.
+Courses are held on campus at Strathclyde's Centre for Lifelong Learning, George Street, in Glasgow city centre, as follows:

 Successful candidates are awarded a COSCA validated Certificate in Counselling Skills.
 This course is credit-rated by Edinburgh Napier University and maps onto the Scottish Qualification and Credit Network (SCQF) with 40 SCQF credits at level 7.

 The Certificate in Counselling Skills is self-standing and is used by participants as a means of enhancing their work performance, it is not a licence to practice as a counsellor.
 If you wish to train as a professional counsellor, the certificate is recommended as a foundation study to lead on to a Diploma in Counselling.
 It is also recognised by other institutions as a desirable qualification to gain prior to pursuing further study in the field of counselling or psychotherapy.

 The University of Strathclyde now offers the MSc in Counselling and Psychotherapy for which the Certificate is one of the requirements for entry.

 Application is now closed for session 2018/19.
 Application will open here for session 2019/20 in April 2019.

 If you wish to be alerted when bookings open for 2019/2020 then please email email@example.com and ask for your name and email address to be added to our alert list.

 In the interests of public protection, COSCA sets standards for the complaints procedures of organisational members.

 Full information on our procedure is available on the University's Complaints Procedure webpage.